LarisaNichi/HappyJoyness-website/README.md

 ## Introduction

-This is a personal project developed using the technologies learned: HTML5, CSS3, CSS Preprocessors (SAAS), BEM methodology, Responsive Design.
+This is a personal project developed using the technologies learned: HTML5, CSS3, CSS Preprocessors (SAAS), BEM methodology and Responsive Design.

 ## **Authors and Acknowledgment**